A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Abstract

 \section{Abstract}

 Mismatch between enrollment and test conditions causes serious performance degradation on speaker recognition systems.
 This paper presents a statistics decomposition (SD) approach to solve this problem.
-This approach is based on the normalized likelihood (NL) scoring framework, and is theoretically optimal if the statistics on both the enrollment and test conditions are accurate.
-A comprehensive experimental study was conducted on three datasets with different types of mismatch: (1) physical channel mismatch, (2) speaking style mismatch, (3) near-far recording mismatch.
+This approach decomposes the PLDA score into three components that corresponding to enrollment, prediction and normalization respectively.
+Given that correct statistics are used in each component, the resultant score is theoretically optimal.
+A comprehensive experimental study was conducted on three datasets with different types of mismatch: (1) physical channel mismatch, (2) speaking behavior mismatch, (3) near-far recording mismatch.
 The results demonstrated that the proposed SD approach is highly effective, and outperforms the ad-hoc multi-condition training approach that is commonly adopted but not optimal in theory.